lero003/edo_bonsai/walkthrough.md

 - **Feature**:
     - **Sumi-e Style**: Branches are drawn with varying widths and opacity to mimic ink wash painting.
     - **Digital Elements**: Leaves are a mix of organic shapes and digital artifacts (binary '0'/'1' and pixelated blocks).
+    - **Enhanced Foliage**: Increased leaf density and cluster size for a lush, greener appearance.
     - **Animation**: The bonsai grows recursively with organic randomness.

 ### 3. Integrated Experience (UI)